rerdm/SeleniumTest/Readme.md

 # SeleniumTest

-This Project is a self project to build up generic selenium program.
+In this project is a build up basic selenium program.
 The purpose behind is to have a skeleton with several selenium functionality in one place.